October 7th 2019

 The biggest problem with NPS is that the question doesn’t actually ask the customer how they feel!
 Instead, it’s very interpretive.

-Some customers might love your business but not want to recommend you.
-Your business could be personal to them (such as medical care) or very niche, so unlikely to be useful for their friends and colleagues.
+Some customers might love your business without wanting to recommend you.
+Your business could be personal to them (such as medical care) or so niche that it wouldn’t be useful for their friends or colleagues.

 Meanwhile, some customers might recommend you to someone else, even though it’s not their cup of tea.
 With the NPS question, you wouldn’t know if they’d do business with you again or not.
 Nor would you know how they feel.
 And that’s the main reason we created the Customer Happiness Score®.